-What needs is the industry facing today?
+What needs is the mining industry facing today?

 According to Reuters, the world’s top mining companies have been recently warned that assets will be stranded and investors will walk away unless they deal with water scarcity in key mining regions such as Africa, Australia and Latin America.